 What Are Staub Cocottes Made Of?

 In addition to the size of your Cocotte, you’ll also need to consider the material it is made of.
-An enameled cast iron Cocotte, like the jumbo 15-quart, are most similar to your traditional Dutch ovens and can go from stovetop to oven.
-These are ideal for slow-roasted beef or pork shoulder or braised chicken breasts as well as your favorite one-pot dishes.
+An enameled cast iron Cocotte, like the jumbo 15-quart, is most similar to your traditional Dutch ovens and can go from stovetop to oven.
+These are ideal for slow-roasted beef or pork shoulder, braised chicken breasts as well as your favorite one-pot dishes.

 Staubs enameled cast iron and ceramic cookware also come in different colors so you can match them with the décor of your kitchen and home!
 Staubs cookware colors include Basil, Black Matte, Cherry, Burnt Orange, Dark Blue, Graphite Grey, Grenadine, Turquoise, White, and Truffle.